foxfriends/hack-test/public_html/resource/lib/NOTES.md

 used there, is not minified, and will likely be read when looking for the solution.

+## `babel-standalone`

+Babel standalone compiler.

+Stored as `babel` in libs.
+Used for backwards compatibility on some levels (21).
+May be removed in the future when browsers all catch up.

 ## `jszip`

 Used for decompressing a zip file.